FerTalavera/vape-lung-cancer/README.md

 bcftools view -i 'FILTER="PASS"' MD6753a_filtered_mutect2.vcf > MD6753a_filtered_mutect2_passed.vcf
 ```

 12. Moreover, to decrease the false-positive rate of reported mutations, we use SelectVariants to filter out all indels >10 bp.
-We apply filters for mutant allele frequency (>=10%), coverage (>=10x) and supporting reads for the mutation in the tumour sample (at least three, and at least one in each strand to avoid strand bias).
+We apply filters for coverage (>=10x) and supporting reads for the mutation in the tumour sample (at least three, and at least one in each strand to avoid strand bias).

 ```bash

 ```
+13. To identify driver genes for mutant allele frequency (>=10%)

 ## 3. Copy number profile